 Disability signpost service

-The Disability Signpost Service helps guide disabled people, their carers, friends and family to the right source of information and advice.
-Information on a wide range of topics including transport, benefits, housing and volunteering is available.
+The Disability Signpost Service helps guide disabled people, their carers, friends and family to appropriate information and advice.
+Information on a wide range of topics related to disability including transport, benefits, sports, housing, carers and volunteering is available.

-Dial-a-Ride is a door to door transport service for anyone who finds it difficult to use ordinary buses.
+Basingstoke Connect is a door to door transport service for anyone who finds it difficult to use ordinary buses.
 The minibuses are specially adapted with handrails, low steps and ramps for people using walking frames or wheelchairs.
-You can use the service if you have a mobility or sensory impairment, you do not have to be a wheelchair user.
+You can use the service if you have a mobility or sensory impairment.
+You don't have to be a wheelchair user.
 The cost of the service is based on a system similar to bus fares.
-Please note that Dial-a-Ride services cannot be used for hospital appointments.

 To register and make bookings call 01256 462101.

 This is a free service and no registration is required.
-If you see the DisabledGo logo on any of our webpages, click on it and you will be able to find up to date access information about that service or venue.
+If you see the AccessAble logo on any of our webpages, click on it to find up to date access information about that service or venue.

-To view the accessibility information, visit the DisabledGo website.
+To view the accessibility information, visit the AccessAble website.

-Shopmobility Basingstoke provides facilities for those with mobility issues and has a wide range of scooters and wheelchairs for all abilities.
+Shopmobility Basingstoke provides facilities for those with mobility issues.
+It has a wide range of scooters and wheelchairs available for all abilities.

-Their friendly and helpful team of staff and volunteers will help you choose the right equipment and explain how to use it safely and confidently.
-Registration is quick and easy and equipment can be hired for a small fee, either for the day or for holidays or weekends away.
+Their friendly staff and volunteers will help you choose the right equipment and explain how to use it.
+Registration is quick and easy.
+Equipment can be hired for a small fee, either for the day or for holidays or weekends away.

-You can find Shopmobility in Lower Church Street near the centre of Basingstoke, just follow the signs by road or call them on 01256 476066 if you are using public transport and they may be able to meet you with a scooter or wheelchair.
+You can find Shopmobility in Lower Church Street near the centre of Basingstoke.
+Follow the signs by road or call them on 01256 476066.
+If you are using public transport, they may be able to meet you with a scooter or wheelchair.

-For more information, including how to contact Shopmobility Basingstoke, please visit their web site: www.shopmobilitybasingstoke.org
+For more information, including how to contact Shopmobility Basingstoke, please visit the Shopmobility Basingstoke website

 Further advice and support